 Another great feature of GPS trackers is the insights and data they offer to users.
 If you are keen to track your fitness progression or improve your running times, a GPS tracker can help with this with ease.
 GPS trackers also offer more detailed diagnostics than standard smartphone apps.
 If you are really interested in high-performance activities, you can collect and collate activity data to better understand trends in your fitness level.
 This may be handy for professional athletes, giving you that extra insight into your performance.

 Reliability and sturdiness

-Unlike standard smartphones, GPS trackers are a lot more reliable and sturdily built.
-A GPS tracker is unlikely to be damaged if dropped, as there is no glass screen or camera to shatter.
-When running or engaging in high-speed activity, carrying a GPS tracker may be less risky than taking your new smartphone.
-With phone repairs becoming more expensive as phones are made with higher quality materials, it is best to leave them at home when heading for your run.
+Unlike standard smartphones, GPS trackers are much more reliable and sturdily built.
+A GPS people tracker is unlikely to be damaged if dropped, as there is no glass screen or camera to shatter.
+Carrying a GPS tracker may be less risky when running or engaging in high-speed activity than taking your new smartphone.
+With phone repairs becoming more expensive as phones are made with higher-quality materials, it is best to leave them at home when heading for your run.
 More so, as a GPS tracker’s only purpose is for GPS, they have a much longer battery life than smartphones, so they don’t constantly need to be recharged.
-Most GPS trackers also have an SOS button, which when pressed, sends a prewritten message to a number of your choice.
+Most GPS trackers also have an SOS button, which sends a prewritten message to a number of your choice.
 Therefore, if you are ever in need of help, you can quickly make contact with someone.